gerbera/gerbera/doc/config-overview.rst

 **NOTE**

+* You might need to create the directory gerbera inside the `~/.config/` folder and change the owner to gerbera
+    - `mkdir ~/.config/gerbera`
+    - `sudo chown gerbera:gerbera gerbera`
 * Gerbera sets the ``<home>`` to the runtime user's home by default.
 Be sure to update accordingly.
 * Ensure the **gerbera** user has proper permissions to the ``config.xml`` file.